-SECONDARY TEACHER ALTERNATE ROUTE (STAR) CERTIFICATE
+SECONDARY TEACHER ALTERNATE Route (Star) certificate

-The Secondary Teacher Alternate Route (STAR) Certificate Program is an accelerated teacher certification program for students who wish to teach at the middle/high school level.
-The SMU STAR program is identified by the Professional Education Standards Board (PESB) as a state-approved alternate route program and follows the rules and guidelines as outlined in the Washington Administrative Code as alternate route programs for teacher certification.
+The Secondary Teacher Alternate Route (STAR) Program is an accelerated teacher certification program for students who wish to teach at the middle/high school level.
+The Saint Martin's University STAR program is identified by the Professional Education Standards Board (PESB) as a state-approved alternate route program and follows the rules and guidelines as outlined in the Washington Administrative Code as alternate route programs for teacher certification.